Thought about it? The answer is that both mixtures are equally pure! (← click to spoil)

 Solution

 Okay, this is easier to explain with some pictures.
 And to be able to picture it, the liquids need to be divided into some unit that can be drawn and counted.
 You could think of these as drops, milliliters, molecules....
 I'll go with ‘parts’.
-I'll also use wine glasses instead of barrels.1.
-To start off, the left glass contains 30 parts of wine and the right glass contains 30 parts of water.
+I'll also use wine glasses instead of barrels.

 Take a spoonful of wine from the left glass and deposit it into the right glass.
 I'll now define ‘a spoonful’ as 8 parts.